Ensemble learning: Amended Cross-Entropy Cost: An Approach for Encouraging Diversity in Classification Ensemble

+where $e^k$ is the cost function of the $k^{th}$ classifier, $q^k$ is the probability of the $k^{ th}$ classifier, $p$ is the true probability that we need to estimate and $\lambda$ is a parameter between 0 and 1 that define the diversity that we would like to establish.
+When $\lambda=0$ we want each classifier to do its best regardless of the ensemble and when $\lambda=1$ we would like the classifier to be as diverse as possible.

 Stacking

 Stacking (sometimes called stacked generalization) involves training a model to combine the predictions of several other learning algorithms.
 First, all of the other algorithms are trained using the available data, then a combiner algorithm (final estimator) is trained to make a final prediction using all the predictions of the other algorithms (base estimators) as additional inputs or using cross-validated predictions from the base estimators which can prevent overfitting.
 If an arbitrary combiner algorithm is used, then stacking can theoretically represent any of the ensemble techniques described in this article, although, in practice, a logistic regression model is often used as the combiner.